jSQrD-dev/dreamSort/README.md

 A Ryujinx Mod Manager for MHGU

 Supports Windows, Linux, Steam Deck
-Here's a list of features:
+Thanks to jSQrD for providing Linux Binaries for dreamSort Here's a list of features:

 * Install mods easily with drag-drop folders, 7z or zip files (6.2.4 feature).